-As a result of implementing a DIAP, Sydney Festival can maximise its reach with more people able to engage with the Festival in a range of ways.
-It outlines specific actions to facilitate access to the annual program for people with disability.
+As a result of implementing a DIAP, Sydney Festival can maximise its reach, as more people are able to engage with the Festival in more ways.

 3. DDA RESPONSIBILITIES & POLICY CONTEXT

 A 2015 Survey of Disability, Ageing and Carers (SDAC) conducted by the Australian Bureau of Statistics states that in Australia, approximately 18.3 per cent of the population, or more than 4.3 million people, have one or more disabilities.